Constructor-io/constructorio-ui-autocomplete/README.md

 ![Autocomplete](docs-images/autocomplete.png)

-## How to use this library
+## How to use this UI Library

-There are two main methods for consuming this library in a React project:
+There are two main methods for consuming this UI Library in a React project:

 ### Component based